 Indian poke plants come in two varieties: Veratrum viride var. viride is native to Eastern North America.
 The inflorescence may be erect or spreading.
 Veratrum viride var. eschscholzianum is a Western North America denizen with drooping side branches of inflorescence.
 The eastern native is generally found in Canada, while the western variety may span a range from Alaska to British Columbia, down into the western states to California.
 They are wildly growing herbaceous perennials.

-Growing Green False Hellebore
+Growing False Hellebore Indian Poke

 False hellebore plants reproduce primarily through seed.
 Seeds are borne in tiny three-chambered capsules which crack open to release seed when ripe.
 Seeds are flat, brown and winged to better catch on wind gusts and spread across the area.